qiaohy/learngit/readme.txt

 4. Converter 3.0
 5. Mime Tool 1.9

-git is a version  control system git is free software
+git is a distributed version  control system git is free software distributed under the GPL